Hyperting/hypertheme-editor/CONTRIBUTING.md

 HyperTheme follows the [Convential Commits specification](https://www.conventionalcommits.org/).

-Follow this convention for writing commits:
+Write the commit like this:

 ```
 category(scope or module): your commit message
 ```

-Category is one of:
+Wher category is one of:

 `feat`: changes that introduce new code or features